leowz/fitleiOSAppGitBook/appendix.md

 ### ChangeInformationVC

 This controller is the controller for user to recreate new avatars.
+However, when user creates his first avatar, the controller will be presented is `SetInformationViewController` and there are not mixpanel events being tracked in this controller.

 In `viewDidAppear`